alanrogers/eghop/README.md

-# Evolutionary Genetics of Humans and Other Primates: A Journal Club
+# Evolutionary genetics of humans and other primates: a journal club

 This repository contains source for the website of the eghop journal club.
 To go to the website, click